Fosston, Minnesota: Cordwood Pete

-In an effort to promote tourism in Fosston, the legend of "Cordwood Pete" was created by Arvid Clementson, who served as Fosston's mayor until his death in 2006.
-In what he described as a "true story, embellished", Clementson claimed the complete story of Cordwood Pete was discovered in the spring of 2001 when a time capsule was discovered during the demolition of one of Fosston's oldest buildings.
+Arvid Clementson, Fosston's mayor until his death in 2006, created the legend of "Cordwood Pete" in an effort to promote tourism in Fosston.
+In what he called a "true story, embellished", Clementson said the complete story of Cordwood Pete was discovered in 2001, when a time capsule was discovered during the demolition of one of Fosston's oldest buildings.

-Cordwood Pete, was said to be the younger brother of famed lumberjack Paul Bunyan.
-While Paul Bunyan was a giant, Pete was a mere 4 feet 9 inches in height.
-According to the tale, Pete's growth was stunted by the fact that he could never get enough flapjacks at the breakfast table because brother Paul ate everything in sight.
+Cordwood Pete was said to be the younger brother of famed lumberjack Paul Bunyan.
+While Paul was a giant, Pete was only 4 feet 9 inches tall.
+Pete's growth was stunted because he could never get enough flapjacks at the breakfast table with Paul eating everything in sight.

-According to legend, Paul Bunyan left his home in Bangor, Maine, to make his way in the world, and ended up in the north woods of Minnesota where he excelled as a lumberjack.
-Pete, tired of being mocked by lumberjacks in Maine over his size, followed Paul to Minnesota, and despite his diminutive stature, found work as a lumberjack near Fosston, Minnesota, taking the name Peter Delang.
+According to legend, Paul Bunyan left his home in Bangor, Maine, to make his way in the world, and ended up in the Minnesota north woods, where he excelled as a lumberjack.
+Tired of being mocked by lumberjacks in Maine for his size, Pete followed Paul to Minnesota, and despite his diminutive stature, found work as a lumberjack near Fosston, taking the name Peter Delang.

-Local lumberjacks nicknamed him "Cordwood Pete" because his size suggested he was more suited to cutting cordwood than felling huge trees.
-Pete spent much time in the local saloons, and his fellow lumberjacks soon learned he was hot tempered and full of spunk, especially after imbibing.
-They came to admire his feisty spirit, and no one dared fight the little man.
+Local lumberjacks nicknamed him "Cordwood Pete" because his size suggested he was more suited to cutting cordwood than felling trees.
+Pete spent much time in the local saloons, and his fellow lumberjacks soon learned he was hot-tempered and spunky, especially after imbibing.
+They came to admire his feisty spirit, and no one dared fight him.

-Legend has it that he "borrowed" his brother's double-bladed ax one day.
-When he swung it, the weight of the huge ax kept it spinning round and round as if in perpetual motion.
-When the ax finally stopped spinning, 100 acres of timber had been felled.
-The railroad hired Pete the next day to clear a path for their tracks, and before the day was over, he had clear-cut fifty square miles of timber.
-Pete had to give his brother's ax back to him the next day, and he never again achieved such a lumberjacking feat.
+One day, Pete "borrowed" Paul's double-bladed ax.
+When he swung it, the weight of the huge ax kept it spinning as if in perpetual motion.
+When it finally stopped, 100 acres of timber had been felled.
+The railroad hired Pete the next day to clear a path for its tracks, and before the day was over, he had clear-cut 50 square miles of timber.
+Pete had to give Paul's ax back to him the next day, and never again achieved such a lumberjacking feat.

-After that Pete stuck to cutting cordwood, which he hauled to market with the help of his little donkey named Tamarack.
+After that, Pete stuck to cutting cordwood, which he hauled to market with the help of his donkey, Tamarack.
 He died at the age of 84.

-Authors Richard Dorson and Marshall Fitwick cite Paul Bunyan as an example of "fakelore", or a modern story passed off as an older folktale.
-Cordwood Pete may also qualify as a more modern example of fakelore.
+Authors Richard Dorson and Marshall Fitwick cite Paul Bunyan as an example of "fakelore"—a modern story passed off as an old folktale.
+Cordwood Pete may also qualify as fakelore.

-High School sports
+High school sports

 Fosston's boys basketball team won the first-ever state basketball championship in 1913.
 In 2002, the girls basketball team set the state consecutive win record, winning 78 games between 1999 and 2002.